Dog behaviour problems? Need help?

 Pulling on the lead is a very common problem.
 Some dog trainers will advise the use of various head collars or harnesses.
 I do not use any of these, preferring to use a simple lead and communicate directly with the dog so that it knows who is in charge of the walk.

 Jumping up can be stopped permanently with a couple of simple but effective methods.
 Simple dog psychology will cure your dog of this in record time no matter how many years the dog has been jumping up.
-Ignoring the dog is a waste of time as the dog will not understand that its behaviour is unacceptable.
+Owners are often told by dog trainers to turn their back on the dog and ignore it.
+Ignoring the dog is usually a waste of time as the dog will not understand that its behaviour is unacceptable.
+It will simply think you are not interested AT THAT MOMENT.
+It won't stop it trying again another time.

 Over-excitement with visitors